stronnag/mwptools/src/samples/radar_sim/README.md

 ## Building

-Niether simulator is built by default, it is necessary to:
+Neither simulator is built by default, it is necessary to:

 ```
 cd mwptools/src/samples/mwp-radar-sim